renssies/renssies/README.md

 On my GitHub you can find some of the iOS related resources that I use, but you will also find plenty of other stuff related to my other hobbies.
 Including some HomeKit and Homebridge stuff.

-You can always reach me at [@renssies](https://twitter.com/renssies) on twitter as long as you aren't recruiting me to work somewhere else.
+You can always reach me as [@renssies](https://mastodon.social/@renssies) on Mastodon.social as long as you aren't recruiting me to work somewhere else.

 <!--
 **renssies/renssies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.